 Optimizing for Real-Time Retrieval

-For content targeting current queries and time-sensitive topics.
+For content targeting current queries and time-sensitive topics, generative engine optimization GEO services provide specialized expertise in real-time visibility strategies.

 According to PageTraffic, LLMS.txt will become a common rule for helping AI models understand how to explore, read, and use content from websites.
 This standardization helps content creators and AI developers work together, making search results more reliable.